Spatiotemporal Moran dynamics in continuous media: Continuous-media analog of heterogeneous graphs: isothermal gauge transform

 There is significant literature on the probability of fixation in graph structures and extensions of the isothermal theorem to heterogeneous graphs \cite{adlam2014universality} and heterogeneous environments \cite{kaveh2019environmental}, and variable birth and death models \cite{kaveh2020moran}.
 The total incoming weight or migration probability into each node of an evolutionary graph is called the `temperature of that node.
 An isothermal graph is a graph for which the temperature of each node is equal to unity.
-For the birth-death (Bd) processes, the sum of outgoing migration in each node is also equal to unity.
+For the birth-death (BD) processes, the sum of outgoing migration in each node is also equal to unity.
 Thus, the migration matrix for an isothermal graph is a doubly stochastic matrix.
 The isothermal theorem \cite{baym2016spatiotemporal,maruyama2} states that the fixation probability of a randomly placed mutant on any isothermal graph is the same and equal to the well-known Moran fixation probability in unstructured populations.

-We call the continuum limit of the isothermal graph an `isothermal medium'.
-It is straightforward to check that in isothermal media the condition leads to a conservation law written as:
+We call the continuum limit version of an isothermal graph an `isothermal medium'.
+It is straightforward to check that in isothermal media the isothermality condition leads to a conserved current written as: